To get to know one of Italy’s most versatile regions, a "small digest of the universe" as the writer Ippolito Nievo defined

 PIRANO

 A town of ancient origins on the coast of the Istrian peninsula, 25 km from Italy, Pirano was voluntarily absorbed into the Venetian empire in 1283 when Yugoslavian pirates were continually threatening the Dalmatian coast.
 Many Venetian artists lived and worked in Pirano, including the famed Piranese violinist Giuseppe Tartini (born in Pirano) and the Venetian master painter Tintoretto, one of whose paintings can be seen in the local museum.
 Pirano's quaint, medieval town today boasts of its 14th century Venetian church of St. George and its 15th century town walls with crenellated towers nearly all intact.
-Although subsequently part of Austria, Italy, Yugoslavia, the town still retains a little of its Venetian charm.
+Although subsequently part of Austria, Italy, Yugoslavia,

 The ancient town of Parenzo , also on the coast not far from the Italian border, is known most of all for its highly celebrated 6th century Basilica of Bishop Euphranius, which is adorned with mosaics from the great Age of the Byzantine Emperor Justinian.